Skip to content ↓

 Below is the finished policy.

-Anti-Bullying Assembly
+2025 - Anti-Bullying Assembly

 In 2025, the Anti-Bullying Ambassadors led an assembly in front of the whole school to make sure everyone was clear about what bullying is.
-We looked at scenarios, the different types of bullying and the difference between upstanders and bystanders.
+We looked at identifying bullying in different scenarios, what we would do in those situations and the difference between upstanders and bystanders.

 Reporting Incidents of Bullying